 Being You is not as simple as it sounds

-The Top 10 Sunday Times Bestseller and Guardian Book of the Week.
-Being You – A New Science of Consciousness is also a Bookseller Editor’s Choice, called ‘unfailingly interesting’ by Kirkus Reviews, and is available here (UK, out now) and here (US/Canada, from Oct 12th).
+The instant Sunday Times Bestseller and Guardian Book of the Week.
+Being You – A New Science of Consciousness is also a Bookseller Editor’s Choice, A Financial Times Book of the Year, and is available here (UK) and here (US/Canada).

 Being You is an exhilarating book: a vast-ranging, phenomenal achievement that will undoubtedly become a seminal text.